Android 15 in comparison to Android 14

 Visual Changes: Mostly Cosmetic, Barely Noticeable

-Let’s start with visuals—because they barely changed anything.
+Let’s start off with the visuals – because they hardly changed anything.

 The “New-ish” Volume Menu

-The expanded volume menu now has a rounded pin-like slider instead of the old thin bar.
+The expanded volume menu now has a rounded pin-like slider also instead of the old thin bar.

-It looks modern, smooth, and honestly just feels more polished.
-And when you change the volume, the animation finally looks like it belongs in 2025—not 2018.
+It has a modern look, smooth appearance, and honestly just seems to be more polished.
+And when you change the volume, the animation finally looks like it actual belongs in 2025 – not 2018.

-Direct audio switching is the real upgrade here.
+Direct audio switching is what is the real upgrade here.
 You can now choose:

-All from the volume page itself — no need to dig through settings like before.
+All from the volume page itself: no need dig in settings as it used to be.

 Volume Menu